-The above ideas describe the possible connectivity and components of the pop-up.
-However, to fully determine a transforming popup, we must also need values for various geometric parameters, determining the positions of patch vertices, hinges and slits, etc. Although these positions change when transforming, it suffices to describe them in the untransformed state to fully determine the popup.
-The parameters are adjusted to achieve a working mechanism meeting the designer's goals as closely as possible by the optimization algorithm in Section 4.
-We now consider how these parameters are defined in the ground plane.
+The above ideas describe the possible components and their connectivity which go to make a pop-up.
+However, to fully determine a transforming pop-up, we also need to find values for various geometric parameters, which determine the positions of patch vertices, hinges and slits, etc. Although these positions change when transforming, it suffices to describe them in the untransformed state to fully determine the pop-up.
+The parameters are adjusted to achieve a working mechanism meeting the designer's goals as closely as possible by means of the optimization algorithm given in Section 4.
+However, we first consider how these parameters are defined in the ground plane.